About Neuroendocrine Tumors

 Signs and symptoms of neuroendocrine tumor vary depending on where the tumor is located.
 Learn about neuroendocrine tumor sites:

 What causes neuroendocrine tumors?

 Sometimes, something goes wrong inside the neuroendocrine cell and it stops behaving as it should.
 The neuroendocrine cell grows and divides faster than it should.
 The excess cells form tumors.
 We don’t yet know at what point in the neuroendocrine cell lifecycle it becomes cancer.
-But the Neuroendocrine Tumor Research Foundation has funded millions of dollars in scientific research to answer this question.
+But NETRF has funded millions of dollars in scientific research to answer this question.
 See what we are learning.